 Training the workforce of the future.

-Washington State is consistently singled out for its legendary pool of talent.
-One of the reasons for this is the public-private partnerships found throughout the state that focus on providing current workers with the skills they need to succeed as well as training the workforce of the future, providing skill sets that will be needed throughout the 21st century.
-Following are some of the programs responsible for creating the workforce of the future in Washington State.
+Washington State is consistently singled out for the quality and expertise of its top-tier talent.
+One of the reasons for this is the public-private partnerships that have been forged statewide to focus on training and education, not only for the skills needed now, but the skills needed well into the future.
+Following are just a few of the programs responsible for creating the workforce of the future in Washington State.

 IMPACT Washington is a statewide program that helps businesses become more competitive and profitable.
 It is staffed by seasoned industry professionals with expertise in a diverse range of industries, products and services.
 From lean manufacturing to marketing, the program provides one-on-one consultations, customized training and educational seminars.

 If your company needs a customized training program, our Job Skills Program can help you connect with a local community college to design and teach it.
 The program creates employment opportunities in communities with high unemployment rates, high rates of poverty, and communities impacted by large-scale job loss.
 JSP funds half of the training cost; partner employers provide a cash or in-kind match to fund the other half.